Dana94/2019-website/blog/2020-04-18-schema-types-and-resolvers-in-graphql.md

 ## Schema Types

-I created a schema type for `Author` to define all authors and the same with `Quote` for quotes.
-This is where the types of their data are defined.
+My schema has a type for `Author` to define all authors and the same with `Quote` for quotes.
+Within each schema type, their data is defined.

 For `Author`:
 - `id` is type `Int` (Integer)